 Research in the lab has led to ground-breaking developments in neurology at UT Southwestern.
-In just the past two years, researchers have created an experimental vaccine that could be used in the fight against Alzheimer’s Disease.
-Dr. Roger Rosenberg and other researchers developed the vaccine which eliminates beta-amyloid, a small protein believed to contribute to the development of Alzheimer’s.
+In just the past two years, researchers have created an experimental vaccine that could be used in the fight against Alzheimer’s disease.
+Roger Rosenberg, M.D., and other researchers developed the vaccine which eliminates beta-amyloid, a small protein believed to contribute to the development of Alzheimer’s.

-Dr. Craig Powell’s lab published a study examining the possibility that drugs that lower beta-amyloid levels might offer some benefit to children with Down syndrome.
+Craig Powell’s lab published a study examining the possibility that drugs which lower beta-amyloid levels might offer some benefit to children with Down syndrome.
 Meanwhile, researcher Ann Stowe, Ph.D., is investigating the benefits of hypoxia treatments as a way to prevent stroke.